While tax filing is never that exciting, knowing you are getting a tax refund or are anticipating one, certainly can be for you.

 However, if you have massive debt, have not done much to improve your finances, or lacking behind in saving or investing — I would recommend to sleep on any major purchase first and think about how this extra can help you out.

-But ultimately, your money and your decision.
-But hopefully the above gave you some simple ideas of how to use any tax refund you might get this year.Are you investing your tax refund in one of the above?
-What are other ways to invest your tax refund this year?
-Let me know in the comments below.
+But ultimately, it’s your money and your decision.
+But hopefully the above gave you some simple ideas of what to do with any money you get after filing your tax return.